pentaho/pentaho-reporting/README.md

 C. MacOS

-   Download the distribution ZIP file and extract it by double clicking on it in the Finder.
+   Download the Mac-OS specific ZIP file and extract it by double clicking on it in the Finder.
 Move the extracted "Pentaho Report Designer" application into your Applications folder.

 #### Documentation